Color, 1970, 94 mins. 51 secs.

 In an attempt to make this film as commercially viable as possible, distributors have inserted new scenes, thrown in outtakes, and hacked away entire sequences to create a number of wildly different variations.
 One English-language version, Sex and the Vampire, runs as short as 75 minutes, while a longer English cut, Thrill of the Vampires, contains some additional S&M footage thrown in for extra salacious value.
 Most European video collectors first became acquainted with this film on the gray market thanks to a Spanish-language release, which features some alternate dialogue and sex scene takes as well as a different (and quite good) music score in its bookending sequences with a funky Pink Floyd flavor.
 The original French score by the amateur group Acanthus is wild and consistently amusing progressive rock, as garish and outre as the irrational lighting schemes.

-The DVD contains the original French language version with optional English subtitles.
-The film is slightly letterboxed, revealing the maximum amount of image available, and easily outclassses any other version available before; extras consist of a director filmography and both the English and French European trailers (identical except for the text cards).
+The first DVD released from Image Entertainment under the Redemption banner contains the original French language version with optional English subtitles.
+The film is slightly letterboxed, revealing the maximum amount of image available, and easily outclasses its predecessors; extras consist of a director filmography and both the English and French European trailers (identical except for the text cards).
 A later two-disc edition from Encore is one of their more modest efforts as far as Rollin goes, but it's worth it for completists thanks to some of the aforementioned alternate scenes and a 16-minute selected scene commentary with Rollin.
-The subsequent Blu-Ray edition from Kino under the revampted Redemption banner is easily the most visually impressive of the bunch, finally capturing those wild red-drenched sequences in all their fiery glory compared to the more muted tones of the standard def releases.
+The subsequent Blu-ray edition from Kino under the revamped Redemption banner is a welcome improvement as well, finally capturing those wild red-drenched sequences in all their fiery glory compared to the more muted tones of the standard def releases.
 It's pretty spectacular, and the transfer was done with an absolute minimum of digital interference.
 This also means you'll see a few white specks here and there, but it's not much of a distraction.
-Extras include a brief two-minute video intro by Rollin (presumably excerpted from another longer piece), a lengthy 41-minute video chat with the director from 2004, the English and French trailers, and trailers for the four additional Kino/Rollin Blu-Rays in the initial batch, along with a booklet containing the usual excellent liner notes by Video Watchdog's Tim Lucas.
+Extras include a brief two-minute video intro by Rollin (presumably excerpted from another longer piece), a lengthy 41-minute video chat with the director from 2004, the English and French trailers, and trailers for the four additional Kino/Rollin Blu-rays in the initial batch, along with a booklet containing the usual excellent liner notes by Video Watchdog's Tim Lucas.